lohbe/pg-madlib/README.md

-# Postgres - MADlib - PL/x
+# Postgres - MADlib - PL/x - PostGIS

-A dockerised Postgresql 10 official image with MADlib 1.16 and the official PL languages - pgSQL, Python, Perl, TCL
+A dockerised Postgresql 10 'official' image with MADlib 1.16 and the official PL languages - pgSQL, Python, Perl, TCL as well as PostGIS.

 ## Getting Started